Mars-The-Planet/Multiloader-Templates-with-Deimos/README.md

 # Multiloader Templates with Deimos Dependency
 This is a template for [Minecraft Development IntelliJ plugin](https://plugins.jetbrains.com/plugin/8327-minecraft-development).
-It is based on the built-in multiloader template.
-I made it to speed up the development of my Minecraft mods but feel free to download it and edit it.
+It is based on the built-in MultiLoader template.
+MultiLoader makes it possible to MC modsdevelop on multiple I made it to speed up the development of my Minecraft mods but feel free to download it and edit it.
 ## Advantages over the built-in template
 - Contains two templates:
   - one for 1.21.1, instead of 1.21 compared to the default template